airpair/what-i-learned-from-attending-ngconf-march-2015/post.md

 Despite my continued misgivings about TypeScript (see [below](#typescript)), the fact that the developers repeatedly said that you don't need it to write Angular 2 applications makes me much more keen to try Angular 2 sooner, rather than later.

-The fact that change detection is unidirectional now (from Model > Component > View) is a good thing for understandability of Angular and for performance.
+Making change detection unidirectional (from Model > Component > View) is a good thing for understandability of Angular and for performance.
 I'm not sure if it is related to the Flux architecture's notion of unidirectional data flow, but I think it does.